 1. Complete the prioritization of projects and review the resulting priorities.

-2. On the Ribbon in the Share group, click Export to Excel.
+2. On the ribbon in the Share group, click Export to Excel.

-What the Efficient Frontier is and How to Use it
+What the Efficient Frontier Is and How to Use It

-Efficient Frontier analysis was originally popularized by Dr. Harry Markowitz, a professor of finance at the Rady School of Management at the University of California, San Diego.
-He won the Nobel Memorial Prize in Economic Sciences in 1990 for his work on the Foundations of Portfolio Theory.
+Efficient frontier analysis was originally popularized by Dr. Harry Markowitz, a professor of finance at the Rady School of Management at the University of California, San Diego.
+He won the Nobel Memorial Prize in Economic Sciences in 1990 for his work on the foundations of portfolio theory.

-Simply stated, the Efficient Frontier is the combinations of investments that produce the highest return for the lowest possible risk.
-Figure 10.18 illustrates the concept of the Efficient Frontier Curve.
+Simply stated, the efficient frontier is the combinations of investments that produce the highest return for the lowest possible risk.
+Figure 9.18 illustrates the concept of the efficient frontier curve.

+Figure 9.19 Efficient Frontier Curve [09-19-efficientFrontierCurve.eps]

+Source: Advisicon

 Each point on the curve represents a portfolio comprised of multiple projects.
-Those projects that show up first on the left side of the curve provide the best return on investment.
+Those projects that show up first on the left side of the curve provide the best ROI.
 There is a point in the curve (just as it starts to flatten out) where there is a declining return in the value obtained with each additional increment of cost.

-Figure 9.19: The Efficient Frontier Curve (Source: Advisicon) [09-19-efficientFrontierCurve.eps]

-Project Server 2010 utilizes Efficient Frontier analysis tailored to Project Portfolio Management analysis.
-There are some key differences from Efficient Frontier’s initial use with financial applications and the way it is used in Project Server:
+Project Server 2010 utilizes efficient frontier analysis tailored to PPM analysis.
+There are some key differences from efficient frontier’s initial use with financial applications and the way it is used in Project Server:

-1. Projects address a range of strategic goals instead of having a single focus on financial return on investment.
+1. Projects address a range of strategic goals instead of having a single focus on financial ROI.

-2. Programs and Projects are not merely traded like financial transactions.
-There can be significant costs to cancel a project and move its resources over to another.
+2. Programs and projects are not merely traded like financial transactions.
+There can be significant costs to cancel a project and move its resources over to another project.

-3. Projects are complex and constrained by factors other than just cost (e.g. resources requiring specific knowledge or skills).
+3. Projects are complex and constrained by factors other than just cost (e.g., resources requiring specific knowledge or skills).

-The value of the Efficient Frontier in Microsoft Project is that:
+The value of the efficient frontier in Microsoft Project is that:

-Efficient Frontier can be used in conjunction with other portfolio analytics to provide “what-if scenario” analysis and derive a set of projects that yield a desired risk/return value.
+It can be used in conjunction with other portfolio analytics to provide what-if scenario analysis and derive a set of projects that yield a desired risk/return value.

-Efficient Frontier also supports the modeling of many combinations of projects in a variety of prioritizations and combinations of primary constraints.
-This allows it to predictively determine the outcome of the selection of a specific portfolio combination.
+Efficient frontier also supports the modeling of many combinations of projects in a variety of prioritizations and combinations of primary constraints.
+This allows the efficient frontier to predictively determine the outcome of the selection of a specific portfolio combination.

-Efficient Frontier allows an organization to obtain the greatest possible value from any specified available budget.
+It allows an organization to obtain the greatest possible value from any specified available budget.

 Understanding and Using the Efficient Frontier

-In Project Server’s Portfolio Analysis Tool, there is a view with the label “The Efficient Frontier”.
-This view is comprised of an “X Axis” which represents total budget from zero to N and a “Y Axis” of strategic value percent based on the selection of projects that meet the business drivers.
-This overall line chart shows the Efficient Frontier with a 100% being all project selected.
+In Project Server’s Portfolio Analysis tool, there is a view with the label “The Efficient Frontier.”
+(See Figure 9.20.)
+This view is comprised of an x-axis that represents total budget from zero to N and a y-axis of strategic value percentages based on the selection of projects that meet the business drivers.
+This overall line chart shows the efficient frontier with a 100 percent being all project selected.
+As fewer projects are selected, it showcases what percentage of strategic value is ultimately delivered.
+The overall goal is to get the highest percentage with the budget or capacity available to deliver the projects.[AU: clarify last part of sentence]

+Figure 9.20 Efficient Frontier Example [09-20-efficientFrontierExample.tif]

+Source: Advisicon

-In general, this is to help guide the parties using the tool in managing budgets of revenue or resources to get the highest strategic value in selecting the right projects.
-As a user or organization makes changes, choices, forces projects in or out, or reduces the overall budget for projects the tool recalculates which projects make the selection and the Efficient Frontier line shows a maroon square where the actual value reaches with the remaining selected projects.
+In general, the efficient frontier view is to help guide the parties using the tool in managing budgets of revenue or resources to get the highest strategic value in selecting the right projects.
+As a user or organization makes changes, choices, forces projects in or out, or reduces the overall budget for projects, the tool recalculates which projects make the selection and the efficient frontier line shows a maroon square where the actual value is ranked at with[AU: reaches what with?] the remaining selected projects.

-Figure 9.20: Efficient Frontier Example (Source: Advisicon) [09-20-efficientFrontierExample.tif]

 Analyzing Cost Scenarios